An overview of the room draw process

-No. The Third Year Live-Off Application is for the entire 2016-2017 Academic Year.
-If you wish to live off campus next year, you must accept your Live-off Approval by the deadline and not participate in Room Draw.
+No. The Third Year Live-Off Application is for the entire academic year.
+If you wish to live off campus next year, you must accept your live-off approval by the deadline and not participate in Room Draw.

 No. If you accept your Live-Off Approval by the deadline, your approval status will be active upon your return.
 If you do not respond to REHS by the deadline, your Third Year Live-Off Approval status will be withdrawn and you will be required to live on campus.

-If I am abroad in the Fall 2016 semester, and did not apply to live off campus, will I be required to live on campus upon my return in Spring 2017?
+If I am abroad in the Fall semester, and did not apply (or was not approved) to live off campus, will I be required to live on campus upon my return in Spring?

 I'm studying abroad in the fall.
 Do I participate in room draw?